hengxin/research-resources/scientific-writing/dict4writing.md

 ### Sentences

-- Due to lack of space, this paper provide mainly the intuition behind the Push/Pull model.
+- Due to lack of space, this paper provides mainly the intuition behind the Push/Pull model.
   The full details can be found in our technical report.
 [KP@PLDI'15]

 ## Figures and Tables